Purdue-CS193/homework-0-sp-890/index.md

+# Soyeon Park's First CS193 Homework

+## Things I like about CS193:
+- The _awesome_ TAs
+- The classroom is nice
+- Lectures are engaging
+- *Homework 0 isn't too bad <3*

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.